btcpayserver/blog/blog/_posts/btcpay-server-1-1-0.md

 ## LND v0.12.1-beta and Loop

 This version bumps LND to version v0.12.1-beta and also now enables instances that have the LND Lightning implementation to use the Loop-In and Loop-Out features.
 For full details on what Loop is, you can visit the Lightning Labs dedicated page, or the Loop feature Github repository.

 To use Loop, once you have updated to BTCPay Server 1.1.0, simply navigate to your Server Settings > Services menu, select your preferred Lightning Network visualization tool (By default Ride The Lightning), and enter the tool.
 You should now have the option to use Loop-In and Loop-Out in the menu.

 ![](/images/BTCPay_1.1.0_RTL_loop-1024x502.png)

 It is to be noted that **users with BTCPay Server instances that have been first deployed more than a year ago** might not be able to use this feature.
 To gain access to Loop functionality, you will need to migrate the LND container (and will lose your Lightning Channels in the process).
-Details are in the [Pull request](link).

 ## 🧾 Reduce the address gap during the invoice creation

 The new version introduces a new [setting](https://github.com/btcpayserver/btcpayserver/pull/1843) for each store.
 You now have the option to set to _"Only enable the payment method after user explicitly chooses it"_.
 If enabled, when an invoice is created, payment methods of the invoice are only generated when the user selects each payment method in the invoice UI.

 For example, if an invoice is created and the default payment method is Lightning, and the user doesn't select the Bitcoin on-chain from the dropdown, a Bitcoin address is not assigned and reserved.

 This can potentially resolve three issues:

 - Make invoice creation (and loading time) substantially shorter